 - Although the Partnership continues to be in a net liability position, this has arisen as a result of the accounting requirements of International Accounting Standard ("IAS") 19 Employee Benefits.
-These are long-term liabilities and will be met by future funding to the Tayside Pension Fund, and by returns on investments. - Management also considers that the confirmed grant in aid and constituent member requisitions in 2020-21 to be sufficient to cover liabilities as they fall due.
+These are long-term liabilities and will be met by future funding to the Tayside Pension Fund, and by returns on investments. - Management also considers that the confirmed grant in aid and constituent member requisitions in 2021-22 to be sufficient to cover liabilities as they fall due.
 For 2021-22 Management believe it reasonable to assume that the level of funding seen in the previous years will continue. - Under the Transport (Scotland) Act 2005, the constituent local authorities have a legal obligation to meet all liabilities borne by Tactran.

 Due to the change in legislation the Partnership is now able to hold useable reserves.
-The Partnership recognised a general fund reserve of £20,000 in the year, providing further comfort over the Partnership's future financial sustainability.
+The Partnership recognised a general fund reserve of £102,000 in the year, providing further assurance over the Partnership's future financial sustainability.

-The approved core budget for 2020-21 shows a breakeven position, with £500,310 gross expenditure.
-This will be funded by agreed constituent council requisitions, continued grant-in-aid funding from the Scottish Government and deferred income.
-The Regional Transport Strategy Budget has been provisionally set at £161,114.
+The approved core budget for 2021-22 shows a net deficit of £7,000 funded through the general reserve, with £500,310 gross expenditure.
+This will be funded by agreed constituent council requisitions, and expected grant-in-aid from Scottish Government.